pytorch/tutorials/beginner_source/ddp_multigpu.rst

 Imports
 ~~~~~~~
--  ``torch.multiprocessing`` is a PyTorch wrapper around python's native
+-  ``torch.multiprocessing`` is a PyTorch wrapper around Python's native
    multiprocessing
 -  The dsitributed process group contains all the processes that can
    communicate and synchronize with each other.